When you’re trying to lose weight, what matters more: cutting fat, cutting protein, or cutting carbs?

 Photo: stock.adobe.com/nblxer (left), topotishika (right).

-The information in this post first appeared in the December 2018 issue of Nutrition Action Healthletter.
+The information in this article first appeared in the December 2018 issue of Nutrition Action Healthletter.

 Find this article interesting and useful?